svn2github/libicu_full/branches/tomzhang/demo_doc/source/samples/udata/readme.txt

     2. Add ICU's bin directory to the path, e.g. set PATH=c:\icu\bin;%PATH%
         (Use the path to where ever ICU is on your system.)
-    3.  cd into the udata directory, e.g. cd c:\icu\source\samples\udata\debug
+    3.  cd into the udata debug/release(which you chose at step 3 build) directory, e.g. cd c:\icu\source\samples\udata\x86\debug
     4. Run it
             writer
             reader
     IMPORTANT: On some systems, the reader and writer executables may not be in the same directory.
 If this is the case, this will likely cause a problem with reader looking for the .dat file in the wrong directory).
+One work around is copying everything from reader to writer(or vice versa) to check whether it works or not.

 To Build on Unixes
     1. Build ICU.